 As mentioned in previous posts I am asked during a wedding, on a flatteringly frequent number of occasions, how I know the bride and groom.
 This is perfect.
 Being ‘accepted’ at a wedding is key to creating highly personal photography for your clients.
 I choose to shoot with small cameras and small, prime lenses and this is mostly so I can blend in with the wedding guests.
 These are the tools that suit the task I am performing (other photographers may vary) but they don't form the foundation of my ability.

-I can, and have often, used different types of kit and equipment but still produced images that are unique to my style and approach.
+I can, and have often, used different types of kit and equipment but still produced images that are unique to my approach.
 By being very ‘non-wedding photographer’ I can get in very close without making people feel awkward, to capture those incredibly unique images.
 For instance, one thing I like to do is shoot from people’s perspectives – over shoulders or close in and along a sight line perhaps – which gives the image an additional layer of interpretation.
 I’m not sure I could achieve this with a big 70-200 telephoto zoom.

 I believe many zoom-based photographers, certainly not all, but the majority, get lazy and fail to maintain the discipline needed to establish and hold on to a rapport with their subjects.
 It’s easy to stand at a distance to get shots but the issue is that you become detached from the wedding and then, when you do actually need to move in closer for an image, your failure to maintain rapport prevents you from getting a convincing and quality reportage image.
 Essentially you’re not accepted as part of the wedding and remain to be seen as a ‘supplier’.